lancedb/vectordb-recipes/README.md

 This repository contains examples, applications, starter code, & tutorials to help you kickstart your GenAI projects.

 - These are built using LanceDB, a free, open-source, serverless vectorDB that **requires no setup**.
-- It **integrates into python data ecosystem** so you can simply start using these in your existing data pipelines in pandas, arrow, pydantic etc.
+- It **integrates into Python data ecosystem** so you can simply start using these in your existing data pipelines in pandas, arrow, pydantic etc.
 - LanceDB has **native Typescript SDK** using which you can **run vector search** in serverless functions!

 <img src="https://github.com/lancedb/vectordb-recipes/assets/5846846/d284accb-24b9-4404-8605-56483160e579" height="85%" width="85%" />